Overview

 Triton Digital's Secure Token works the same way for live streams, on-demand music services, and podcasts.

-Vary the number of ads between registered/non-registered users, or other similar scenarios;
+tdtok, Triton servers do not recognize other names.
+For details, see Access Token.Vary the number of ads between registered/non-registered users, or other similar scenarios.

-Send targeting data (for advertising) in a trusted and obfuscated manner;
+Send targeting data for advertising in a trusted and obfuscated manner.

 Obtain analytics break-downs, based on the token's attributes.